informatics-isi-edu/echo_lab_assistant/docs/JarvisStates.md

 # JarvisStates File
-A file containing all of the Jarvis States.
+A file containing concrete implementations of the JarvisBaseState

 ## AuthenticateState Class
 Checks if their is a user currently logged in.